-Eton, Slough, Windsor and Hounslow Independent and State School Partnership
+Eton, Slough, Windsor and Heston Independent and State School Partnership

-Closer to home, we are proud to be a member of the Eton, Slough, Windsor and Hounslow Independent and State School Partnership (ISSP) with six local state schools (two comprehensives and two academies in Slough, a comprehensive in Windsor and another in Hounslow).
-The ISSP aims to raise pupil achievement; improve pupil self-esteem; raise pupil aspirations; and, improve professional practice across the schools.
+We are proud to be a member of the Eton, Slough, Windsor and Heston Independent and State School Partnership (ISSP) with six local state schools (two comprehensives and two academies in Slough, a comprehensive in Windsor and another in Heston).
+The ISSP aims to improve pupil self-esteem; raise pupil aspirations; and, improve professional practice across the schools.
 Since it was founded in 2008, this partnership has provided numerous opportunities for academic collaboration through Saturday Schools and other academic workshops and mentoring; collaboration in the arts and sports; and opportunities for teachers’ professional development.
-Since the collaboration started, results in the state schools have improved particularly at GCSE level.

-- 13 sixth form students from the partner schools worked with Art History tutors from The Bigger Picture during Lent on a course to improve presentation skills and their creative appreciation of the power of art.
+- Sixth form students from the partner schools worked with Art History tutors from The Bigger Picture during Lent and Summer 2017 on a course to improve presentation skills and their creative appreciation of the power of art.

 - The student mentoring scheme continued.
 Over 50 Eton boys mentored pupils from Slough and Eton Church of England Business and Enterprise College in Maths and English GCSE and Maths AS and A2 level.

-- The Saturday Satya programme ran at Eton on ten Saturday mornings across Michaelmas and Lent working with the Wisdom Project; over 30 year 10 students, including E Block students (year 10), came to learn how to develop their creative thinking and attitudes towards their spiritual core.
+- The Saturday Satya programme ran at Eton on four Saturday mornings across Michaelmas and Lent working with the Wisdom Project.
+Year 10 students came to learn how to develop their creative thinking and attitudes towards their spiritual core.

 - The Music Project saw 60 participants from all the schools assemble in School Hall at Eton for a choir concert led by Tori Longdon, where they joined forces with the Etonality close harmony group.